delving/schemaleon/docs/storage.md

 	The complete identifier then looks like this:

-	    OSCR-Photo-7hmylqu-u7w
+	    SCH-Photo-7hmylqu-u7w

-When documents and media are migrated to the OSCR storage, they will be given identifiers according to the strategy used by the person doing the migration.
+When documents and media are migrated to the Schemaleon storage, they will be given identifiers according to the strategy used by the person doing the migration.

 ## Bootstrap Data

-The OSCR system cannot function with a completely empty database, of course, since from the start its behavior is defined by the schemas which are to be found there.
-To make a clean startup possible, the OSCR server has functionality built in to populate an empty database before starting.
+The Schemaleon system cannot function with a completely empty database, of course, since from the start its behavior is defined by the schemas which are to be found there.
+To make a clean startup possible, the Schemaleon server has functionality built in to populate an empty database before starting.

-When OSCR starts up, it attempts to open the **oscr** database after contacting the *BaseX*, but if the database is not found, it is created.
+When Schemaleon starts up, it attempts to open the **schemaleon** database after contacting the *BaseX*, but if the database is not found, it is created.
 Upon creation it is also set up with a **fulltext** index and then the bootstrap data is loaded.

-Bootstrap data takes the form of a directory of XML files called **../oscr-data** relative to the directory where OSCR is started up.
+Bootstrap data takes the form of a directory of XML files called **../schemaleon-data** relative to the directory where Schemaleon is started up.
 It has exact same structure as the database described above, and the documents contained are imported and indexed as-is.
 It would be a good practice to store a basic bootstrap structure in a source-control system like *Git* so that it has clear permanence.

-The documents that should be put into source control for **oscr-data** should be everything except the */primary/* and */shared/* ones:
+The documents that should be put into source control for **schemaleon-data** should be everything except the */primary/* and */shared/* ones:

 * SchemaMap.xml
 * primary and shared schemas